EshwarRevelli/fuel-eu-maritime-compliance/REFLECTION.md

 ### 1. AI Agents as Architectural Partners

-The most surprising discovery was how effectively AI agents can understand and implement architectural patterns.
-When I specified "hexagonal architecture," the agent consistently maintained the separation of concerns across both frontend and backend.
-It correctly placed domain models in `core/domain`, use cases in `core/application`, and adapters in their respective folders.
-This consistency would have been challenging to maintain manually, especially when switching between frontend and backend work.
+While working on this project, I realised that AI agents can actually understand and follow architecture patterns really well.
+When I told the agent to use hexagonal architecture, it kept everything properly organised — domain models in`core/domain`, use cases in `core/application`, and adapters in the right folders.
+Keeping this structure consistent on both the frontend and backend would have been difficult if I did it alone.

-However, the agent needed explicit guidance on implementation details.
-For example, it understood the concept of dependency injection but required refinement on how to properly wire services together.
-This taught me that AI agents excel at structural patterns but need human oversight for nuanced business logic.
+But the agent still needed clear instructions for some parts.
+For example, it knew what dependency injection means, but I had to guide it on how exactly to connect services the right way.
+This made me understand that AI agents are great at setting up structure, but they still need human thinking for business logic and detailed decisions.

 ### 2. The Iterative Refinement Process

-One key learning was that AI-generated code is rarely perfect on the first pass.
-The agent excelled at generating boilerplate and structure, but business logic required multiple iterations.
-For instance, the pooling allocation algorithm needed three passes:
+One important thing I learned is that AI-generated code is almost never perfect on the first try.
+The agent was very good at creating the structure and boilerplate, but the actual business logic needed several rounds of refinement.
+For example, the pooling allocation algorithm went through three steps:

-- First: Basic structure
+First: The agent created the basic structure
-- Second: Greedy allocation logic
+Second: We added the greedy allocation logic
-- Third: Exit condition validation
+Third: We fixed and validated the exit conditions

-This iterative process was actually more efficient than writing from scratch because each iteration built on a solid foundation.
-The agent handled the tedious parts (type definitions, imports, structure), allowing me to focus on the complex logic.
+Even though it took multiple passes, the process was still faster than writing everything from scratch.
+The agent took care of the repetitive parts like type definitions, imports, and the overall structure, so I could focus mainly on the complex logic.

 ### 3. Type Safety as a Collaboration Tool

-TypeScript's type system became an excellent collaboration tool with the AI agent.
-When the agent generated interfaces and types, I could immediately see if they aligned with the domain requirements.
-Type errors caught integration issues early, making the development process smoother.
-The agent's ability to generate comprehensive type definitions saved significant time while maintaining code quality.
+TypeScript’s type system worked really well when collaborating with the AI agent.
+Whenever the agent generated interfaces or types, I could quickly check whether they matched the domain requirements.
+Type errors helped catch integration problems early, which made the whole development process smoother.
+The agent’s ability to create complete and accurate type definitions also saved a lot of time while still keeping the code quality high.

 ### 4. Prompt Engineering Matters

-I learned that prompt specificity directly correlates with output quality.
-Vague prompts like "implement banking" produced generic code that needed extensive modification.
-Specific prompts like "implement banking with validation: CB must be positive, amount cannot exceed available surplus" generated code closer to requirements.
+I realized that the more specific the prompt is, the better the output becomes.
+When I used a vague prompt like “implement banking,” the agent generated very generic code that I had to fix heavily.
+But when I used a clear prompt such as “implement banking with validation: CB must be positive, and the amount cannot be more than the available surplus,” the agent produced results much closer to what I needed.

-The most effective approach was:
+ The best method I found was:

-1. Start with high-level architecture prompts
+1) Start with high-level architecture instructions
-2. Refine with specific business rules
+2) Add clear and detailed business rules
-3. Validate and correct iteratively
+3) Review, refine, and correct the code through iterations

 ### 5. Domain Knowledge Transfer